oxt3479/3D_learner/README.md

 Building network to learn depth from stereo video movies

-Dataset consistes of frames of stereo movies.
+Dataset consists of frames of stereo movies.